-Now accepting students for winter 2016.
-Classes start Jan.
-4.
+Now accepting students for spring 2016.
+Classes start March 28.

 The online fisheries and wildlife sciences degree is an applied, science-based program that focuses on maintaining balance for species and habitats in the wild.
 Students have the unique opportunity to choose a specialization area to develop their interests and knowledge to make vital decisions about fish, wildlife and the delicate environments they live in.